oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 ```

 **Second** we will need to invoke the twitter API to get tweets.
-We do this by invoke the twitter API at `https://api.twitter.com/1.1/statuses/user_timeline.json?screen_name=freedomeVPN&count=100&exclude_replies=true&trim_user=true&since_id=XXXXXX`.
+We do this by invoking the twitter API at `https://api.twitter.com/1.1/statuses/user_timeline.json?screen_name=freedomeVPN&count=100&exclude_replies=true&trim_user=true&since_id=XXXXXX`.
 This basically gets us a JSON response with all tweets from @freedomeVPN since the tweetId specified on the `since_id` parameter

 We must include our authentication header to those calls.
 This is a 2 step process.